openwebf/rfc/doc/javascript_debugger.md

-# Kraken QuickJS Debugger Design
+# WebF QuickJS Debugger Design

-Before the 0.9.0 version, Kraken used JavaScriptCore as the JS engine and provided a JavaScript Debugger implementation based on JavaScriptCore.
+Before the 0.9.0 version, WebF used JavaScriptCore as the JS engine and provided a JavaScript Debugger implementation based on JavaScriptCore.

-However, after version 0.9.0, Kraken migrated to the QuickJS engine.
+However, after version 0.9.0, WebF migrated to the QuickJS engine.
 Therefore, it is necessary to re-implement the Debugger function

 ##  Design goals